coleifer/peewee/docs/peewee/upgrading.rst

 The 2.0 API is hopefully more consistent.
 Selections, groupings, functions, joins and orderings all pretty much conform to the same API.
 Likewise, where and having clauses are handled the same way (in 1.0 the having clause is simply a raw string).
-The new ``fn`` object actually is a wrapper -- whatever appears to the right of the dot (i.e. fn.*Lower*) -- is treated as a function that can take any arbitrary parameters.
+The new :py:class:`fn` object actually is a wrapper -- whatever appears to the right of the dot (i.e. fn.*Lower*) -- is treated as a function that can take any arbitrary parameters.